ErikGustuson/Semantic/README.md

 ## Acknowledgments

 * Thanks Jerome, Every time i thought i was done you would give a hint and make me realize just how much more i can do and what i'm capable of.
-* Thanks Cheng and Manuel for your positive words of encouagment.
+* Thanks Cheng for all the wonderful gifs through out the day, Manuel for your positive words of encouragement and Daniel we haven't spoken yet but your support in chat is top-tier.